The Iowa Peace Officer Memorial Ceremony is scheduled for May 9, 2014 at 10:00 AM.

 | Iowa Line of Duty Death Listing | Officer Down Memorial Page | |National Law Enforcement Officer Memorial |

-Memorial is fronted by a stone which carries language explaining the artist's
+Peace Officer Memorial is fronted by a stone which explains the artist's

-conception of the elements of the Memorial.
-The following language
+conception of the elements of the memorial.
+The stone reads:

 three outer forms represent the three levels of law enforcement